iamturns/eslint-config-airbnb-typescript/README.md

 My personal ESLint config file with support for Jest, Promises, and Prettier can be found in [create-exposed-app](https://github.com/iamturns/create-exposed-app/blob/master/.eslintrc.js).

+### Why is `import/no-unresolved` disabled?

+Two reasons:

+1. It requires additional configuration, which may be different for monorepo's, webpack usage, etc
+2. The rule offers little value in a TypeScript world, as the TypeScript compiler will catch these errors

+If you would like to enable this rule, then:

+- Enable the rule within your config: `'import/no-unresolved': 'error'`
+- Install and configure the TypeScript import resolver: [eslint-import-resolver-typescript](https://www.npmjs.com/package/eslint-import-resolver-typescript)

 ## Additional Documentation

 - [CHANGELOG.md](CHANGELOG.md)